Aiojoaei-Daniel/whist/README.md

 ## Whist - Scoreboard

-> This app was designed to be used on phones, but it also works well on
+> This app was designed to be used on mobile phones, but it also works well on
 > PCs.

 It helps the user with quick and easy scoring for the Whist game.